exograph/exograph/docs/docs/postgres/access-control.md

 ## Separating queries and mutations access control

 Often, you need to provide a separate rule for queries and mutations.
 Furthermore, you may want to provide a different rule for each kind of mutation.
-For example, you may want to allow all users to query for a list of todos but only allow the "admin" user to create and update todos.
-The `@access` annotation enables you to specify a separate access control expression for queries and mutations.
+For example, you may allow all users to query for a list of todos but only "admin" users to create and update todos.
+The `@access` annotation lets you specify a separate access control expression for queries and mutations.

 ### Sharing rules for queries and mutations